Starting a Challenge

 - Read the

-README- It contains important information about the challenge - Review the designs - Familiarize yourself with what you're building
+README- It contains user stories and important requirements - Review the designs - Familiarize yourself with what you're building

 - Check the style guide - Note the colors, fonts, and sizes you'll need